operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/migration.md

 ### What is new

+To bring a little context, projects are now scaffold using

-- Now users are able to use [kustomize][kustomize] in the configurations files
+- [kustomize][kustomize] to perform the configurations
-- PROJECT file in the root directory has all information about the project
-- Users are able to customize commands for your own projects via the Makefile which is added on the root directory
+- Makefile with helpers which brings more flexibility and allows customizations
+- Protect by default via [kube-auth-proxy][kube-auth-proxy]
+- Prometheus metrics configured via [kustomize][kustomize]

 ## How to migrate